DOS: Drive naming scheme

 In DOS, drives are referred to by identifying letters.
 Standard practice is to reserve "A" and "B" for floppy drives.
 On systems with only one floppy drive DOS assigns both letters to the drive, prompting the user to swap disks as programs alternate access between them.
 This facilitates copying from floppy to floppy or having a program run from one floppy while accessing its data on another.
 Hard drives were originally assigned the letters "C" and "D".
 DOS could only support one active partition per drive.
 As support for more hard drives became available, this developed into first assigning a drive letter to each drive's active primary partition, then making a second pass over the drives to allocate letters to logical drives in the extended partition, then a third pass to give any other non-active primary partitions their names (where such additional partitions existed and contained a DOS-supported file system).
 Lastly, DOS allocates letters for optical disc drives, RAM disks, and other hardware.
-Letter assignments usually occur in the order the drivers are loaded, but the drivers can instruct DOS to assign a different letter; drivers for network drives, for example, typically assign letters nearer the end of the alphabet.
+Letter assignments usually occur in the order the drivers are loaded, but the drivers can instruct DOS to assign a different letter; drivers for network drives, for example, typically assign letters nearer to the end of the alphabet.

 Because DOS applications use these drive letters directly (unlike the /dev directory in Unix-like systems), they can be disrupted by adding new hardware that needs a drive letter.
 An example is the addition of a new hard drive having a primary partition where a pre-existing hard drive contains logical drives in extended partitions; the new drive will be assigned a letter that was previously assigned to one of the extended partition logical drives.
 Moreover, even adding a new hard drive having only logical drives in an extended partition would still disrupt the letters of RAM disks and optical drives.
 This problem persisted through Microsoft's DOS-based 9x versions of Windows until they were replaced by versions based on the NT line, which preserves the letters of existing drives until the user changes them.
 Under DOS, this problem can be worked around by defining a SUBST drive and installing the DOS program into this logical drive.
 The assignment of this drive would then be changed in a batch job whenever the application starts.
 Under some versions of Concurrent DOS, as well as under Multiuser DOS, System Manager and REAL/32, the reserved drive letter L: will automatically be assigned to the corresponding load drive whenever an application starts.